Vietnamese Pickled Daikon & Carrot (Do Chua)

 There are many variations of this recipe.
 Simply tweak the ratios of ingredients to your liking.
 For me, I like my pickled daikon and carrot on the sweeter side.
 Traditionally, the daikon and carrot are cut into matchsticks or long thin stripes.
 For this post, I decided to have them resemble pickle slices by slicing them into thin rounds with my handy dandy ginormous Asian peeler.
 For those who want to cut them into matchsticks or long strips, try using a mandolin to save time.
 As always, be careful using any kind of slicer.
 Losing a finger is no fun.

 Recipe: Vietnamese Pickled Daikon and Carrot (Do Chua)

 Makes about 1 cup

-- In a large bowl, combine the daikon and carrot with 1 tablespoon salt.
+In a large bowl, combine daikon/carrot and salt.
 Mix well and let it sit for 30 minutes.
-The salt will draw out the excess water.

 Using your hands, squeeze out the excess water from the daikon and carrots.
 You may have to do thisin batches and several times.
 No need to rinse.
 Stuff the daikon and carrot into a jar.

 In a small pot, combine the water, sugar and vinegar.
 Heat on high until dissolved.
 Once mixture is cooled completely, pour it into the jar of daikon and carrot.